Strong photon interactions from weakly interacting particles

+Note that as opposed to earlier schemes to realise strong photon-photon interactions using Feshbach resonances between polaritons~\cite{Takemura2014,Wouters2007}, it is the molecule level and not the polaritons that is tuned into resonance in our three-level scheme.
+Thus, the composition of the polaritons is fixed, which ensures lossless propagation and an efficient photon-photon scattering.
+In addition, our scheme enables coupling to long-lived Feshbach dimers of indirect excitons in contrast to earlier experiments, where the resonance was strongly reduced due to fast decay of short lived Feshbach bi-exciton dimers~\cite{Takemura2014}.

 In conclusion, we have presented an exact study of polariton scattering in an optical three-level medium with short-range interactions.
 Our results show that the resulting effective interaction between dark-state polaritons can be orders of magnitude larger than the underlying interaction between their matter constituents.
 This effect emerges from the two-photon coupling and bound dimer states of long-lived matter excitations and applies to a range of systems from atomic ensembles to excitons in semiconducting materials.
-This motivates future investigations into specific implementations, including two-dimensional geometries of optical cavities, finite-range interactions and decoherence in solid-state systems.
+While we have focused here on the free-space propagation of light in three dimen- sions, such applications motivate future investigations into specific implementations, including two-dimensional geometries of optical cavities, band structure effects in moir\'e superlattices, finite-range exciton interactions and decoherence in solid-state systems.
 The possibility to control and enhance polariton interactions in otherwise weakly interacting systems holds exciting perspectives for optical science, from few-photon applications in optical quantum technologies \cite{Chang2014} to fundamental explorations of strongly interacting photonic many-body systems \cite{Chang2008,Konishi2021,Roux2020}.

 We acknowledge financial support from the Danish National Research Foundation through the Center of Excellence “CCQ” (Grant agreement no.: DNRF156), the Carlsberg Foundation through the 'Semper Ardens' project QCooL, the Villum Foundation, and the Independent Research Fund Denmark - Natural Sciences via Grant No.\ DFF - 8021- 00233B.
 A.C.G acknowledges the Theory of Condensed Matter Department, University of Cambridge for financial support.
+ACG acknowledges grant No. IN108620 from DGAPA (UNAM)